richardlau/adoptium.infrastructurewiki/How-to-start-contributing-to-AdoptOpenJDK-Infrastructure.md

 - [Get Involved](https://adoptopenjdk.net/getinvolved.html) (in the AdoptOpenJDK blog).
 - [AdoptOpenJDK Infrastructure Onboarding Guide](https://github.com/AdoptOpenJDK/openjdk-infrastructure/blob/master/ONBOARDING.md) (in the AdoptOpenJDK GitHub wiki).

-If you are not able to access those documents, please contact any member of the admin-infrastructure or infrastructure teams.
+If you are not able to access those documents, please contact any member of the `admin-infrastructure` teams.

 The rest of this document describes what else you need to do.